gzito/galaga/README.md

 **F1:** show/hide FPS indicator

 ## pyjam-galaga current status
-For several pieces of Stefan's code I merely ported them as they are to Python language.
+For some pieces of Stefan's code I ported them as they are to Python language.
 For other parts I did some refactoring and adaptation to Python and pyjam.
 I also added the code to complete the `rescue of fighter sequence`, missing in the original Stefan's work.